 Tensile testers, such as an Instron, measure a film's resistance to being pulled apart at a constant rate of speed; ExxonMobil uses this test to report three significant properties:

 - Ultimate tensile strength is the maximum force of resistance divided by the film's initial cross-sectional area.
 Values are expressed in Ibf/in2 (psi) in US standard units and N/mm2 in metric (SI) units.

-- Tensile modulus is a stress-strain ratio calculated from any point on the initial straight line portion of the load-extension curve.
-It is measured just as the material begins to experience tension.
+- Tensile modulus is a stress-strain ratio calculated from any point on the initial straight-line portion of the load-extension curve, measured just as the material begins to experience tension.
 This value is an indicator of the film's stiffness and resistance to elongation in use.
 The units are Ibf/in2 (psi) and N/mm2.

 - Elongation is the percent change in length of the material under stress from start to break.
 Elongation "at yield" is measured from start to yield point.
 The units are %.

 Tensile properties are an important and common way to compare physical properties of diverse materials, from steel to plastic.
 In the narrower realm of flexible films, these tests provide measurement of attributes we can see and feel: strength, stiffness, and resistance to stretching.
 Some materials are stronger than others, and some, like polypropylene, can dramatically improve their strength through orientation as shown in Table 3.

 |Ultimate strength (kpsi)||7-18||20-40||1.5-4||15-40|

 |Table 3: Typical tensile values for common films*|

 |*Although there is a wide range of property values for each material (because of the many choices available in resin formula, processing, and direction of testing), Table 3 shows the characteristic performance range for each type of film.
 The effect of orientation is reflected in the property differences between cast PP (unoriented polypropylene) and OPP (biaxially oriented polypropylene).|